kaani14/ICM42605_Kalman_Filter/README.md

 # Description

 The project interfaces ICM-42605 with STM32G474CET6.
-To fuse the data data from gyroscope and accelerometer, Kalman filter has been implemented.
+To fuse the data from the gyroscope and the accelerometer, the Kalman filter has been implemented.

 # Connections